Sri Aurobindo: Spiritual Retreat, Literary Output, and Legacy, Pondicherry (1910–1950)

 For some time afterwards, his main literary output was his voluminous correspondence with his disciples.
 His letters, most of which were written in the 1930s, numbered several thousand.
 Many were brief comments made in the margins of his disciples' notebooks in answer to their questions and reports of their spiritual practice—others extended to several pages of carefully composed explanations of practical aspects of his teachings.
 These were later collected and published in book form in three volumes of Letters on Yoga.
 In the late 1930s, he resumed work on a poem he had started earlier—he continued to expand and revise this poem for the rest of his life.
 It became perhaps his most outstanding literary achievement, Savitri, an epic spiritual poem in blank verse of approximately 24,000 lines.

 On 15 August 1947, Sri Aurobindo strongly opposed the partition of India, stating that he hoped "the Nation will not accept the settled fact as forever settled, or as anything more than a temporary expedient."

-Sri Aurobindo was nominated twice for the Nobel Prize without being awarded, in 1943 for the Nobel Prize in Literature and in 1950 for the Nobel Prize in Peace.
+Sri Aurobindo was nominated for the Nobel Prize in Literature in 1943 and for the Nobel Peace Prize in 1950.

 Sri Aurobindo died on 5 December 1950 of uremia.
 Around 60,000 people attended to see his body resting peacefully.
 Indian Prime Minister Jawaharlal Nehru, and the President Rajendra Prasad praised him for his contribution to Yogic philosophy and the independence movement.
 National and international newspapers commemorated his death.

-Mirra Alfassa (The Mother) and the development of the Ashram
+Mirra Alfassa Mother and the Development of the Ashram

 Sri Aurobindo's close spiritual collaborator, Mirra Alfassa (born Alfassa), came to be known as The Mother.
 She was a French national, born in Paris on 21 February 1878.
 In her 20s, she studied occultism with Max Theon.
 Along with her husband, Paul Richard, she went to Pondicherry on 29 March 1914, and finally settled there in 1920.
 Sri Aurobindo considered her his spiritual equal and collaborator.
 After 24 November 1926, when Sri Aurobindo retired into seclusion, he left it to her to plan, build, and run the ashram, the community of disciples gathered around them.
 Sometime later, when families with children joined the ashram, she established and supervised the Sri Aurobindo International Centre of Education with its experiments in education.
 When he died in 1950, she continued their spiritual work, directed the ashram, and guided their disciples.